Q: What are the qualifications to live at Beckwith Hall?

 Q: Will the cost be covered by financial aid?

 A: If a student is attending Lake Michigan College, any financial aid (i.e. grants, loans, scholarships, etc.) that is remaining after LMC tuition and fees are paid will go toward paying the Residence Hall cost.
 This cost will be reflected on the student’s LMC bill.
 Any portion of the housing costs that is not paid by financial aid will be an out-of-pocket cost for the student.
-For additional information regarding financial aid, please call the Financial Aid Office (269) 927-8111.
+For additional information regarding financial aid, please contact the Financial Aid Office by email or at (269) 927-8112.

 Q: What is the difference between “submitting an application” and “signing a Residential Housing Agreement?”